 Budget: MIDO Hostel

-This massive hostel is about as central as you can get in Seogwipo, located in the downtown hub just a few minutes from a number of different restaurants.
-And for those early mornings, the hostel even has its own very long coffee bar.
+This large hostel is about as central as you can get in Seogwipo, located in the downtown hub just a few minutes from a number of different restaurants (and bus stops).
+For those early mornings, the hostel has its own very long coffee bar and self-serve breakfast of eggs & toast.
 The mix of private rooms and dorm beds allows for the needs of all types of travelers, while keeping costs low for everyone.
-Nearby sites include Jeongbang & Cheonjiyeon Waterfalls.
+I found the bed to be quite hard, but there were so many amenities that I managed to overlook it: several USB charging ports, free towels, hangers & a lamp in each bed, and a very helpful English-speaking staff.
 Single beds start at just $13USD.

 Where to Stay in Jungmun (southwest)